JakeD520/Lucian/03_Episodes/S01E02/Scene 1.md

 **ARIS THORNE**
 Yes.
 Mostly.
 (glances to Sara)
-A few things we need to assess before we move forward.
+A few ethics-related things we need to assess before we move forward.

 He offers the floor without ceremony.